craig-mulligan/resin-newsletter-generator/README.md

   * `articles` are "tier one" news features
   * `additionalLinks` are "tier two" news links on the last card

 2. Add any images to `/img` folder.
+Recommended size (600x300)

 3. `npm install && gulp build`

-4. In `/build` you'll find a zip file.
-Upload this to mailchimp templates.
+4. Zip and upload `/build` to mailchimp as a template

+// Todo: //
+* cleanup and separate styles
+* auto zip build